Kuwait Pet Import Requirements

 Step 5: Health Certificate

 All countries worldwide include a pet health certificate in their import regulations.
-A licensed veterinarian in the origination country must complete the Pet Health Certificate for Kuwait within 10 days of entry.
+A licensed veterinarian in the origination country must complete the veterinary health certificate for Kuwait within 10 days of entry.

 The health certificate must clearly identify your pet, including its microchip number.
 Your veterinarian must state that your pet is fit to travel and is not originating from an area that is under restrictions for rabies.
 Additionally, your veterinarian should attest that your pet is displaying no symptoms of any contagious diseases.